apoorvpandey0/customersupport/README.md

 Users can create new issues and they will be assigned to the appropriate agents.

-The algorithm assigning the agents is inside pages/algorithms.py,it is a function that takes issue as an argument and returns the agent selected for the task.
+The algorithm assigning the agents is inside pages/algorithms.py,it is a function that takes issue as an argument and returns the agent selected for the task(selected on the basis of selection_modes).

 1.Create Issues:
   User can create issues from the form in the left.